Reads the content from a CMS signed-data object file.

 This function extracts the signed data from the signed-data CMS object without making any attempt to verify it.
 Any existing file with the same name as the specified output will be overwritten without further warning.

-New in Version 2.8: This function will now automatically check for and read "naked" SignedData files as per PKCS#7 version 1.6 [PKCS7-EXT] as well as the default SignedData objects properly encapsulated in an outerContentInfo as per the S/MIME standard.
+This function automatically checks for and reads "naked" SignedData files as per PKCS#7 version 1.6 [PKCS7-EXT] as well as the default SignedData objects properly encapsulated in an outerContentInfo as per the S/MIME standard.

-This example reads the content from the signed CMS object created by CMS_MakeSigData above.
+This example reads the content from the signed CMS object created in the example for CMS_MakeSigData above.
 The output is written directly to a file and should contain the 28 bytes "This is some sample content."

 Dim nRet As Long